 Option 3

-You can pay the allocated amount for that bill through SmartBudget and then make arrangements directly with the biller to pay the remaining balance.
+If your provider will accept a part payment, you can pay the allocated amount for the bill through SmartBudget, then contact the biller directly to arrange payment for the remaining portion.

 Toggle Item